 In light of growing concern, the US, Canada, Norway, Greenland and Russia all signed a Circumpolar Action Plan (CAP) in September 2015, aimed at strengthening international cooperation around polar bear conservation.
 The next meeting is due to be held in 2017 in the United States.

-Update: This article was updated at 16:50 on the 4th March to include the most recent polar bear subpopulation map from the IUCD/PBSG and further explanation.
+Note: This article was updated on 4 March 2015 to include the most recent polar bear subpopulation map from the IUCD/PBSG and further explanation.